mauriciosoares/sagat/README.md

 # Sagat

-Tired of having to configure all the webpack/grunt/gulp/wathever task runner in your project?
+Configure your build process in 2 minutes and start coding!

-`Sagat` is here to make your life (and build process) way easier.
-Just `install` it on your project and start coding!
+## Idea

-`Sagat` uses webpack under the hood.
+All developers spent at least 30min - 1h in the build configuration of a new project. `sagat` is here to speed up this configuration, with some keys on your `package.json` file you can start coding in no time.

-Tiger uppercut!
+`sagat` uses [Webpack](https://webpack.github.io/) under the hood.

 ## Instalation